GrantEyer/Engineering-Work/README.md

 # Work-Experience

-This section describes the engineering relted work that I've been a part of.
+This section describes the engineering related work that I've been involved in.